MichaeltheCoder7/Supernova/README.md

 * Analyze / Infinite

 **Hash**
-Configure the hash table size from 1MB to 4096MB.
+Configure the hash table size to 1MB-4096MB.
 The default is 32MB.

 **Clear Hash**
 Clear the hash tables.